lmullen/lincolnmullen.com/source/_projects/slavery-map.md

 order: 10
 ---

-Mapping the population of enslaved and free African Americans before the Civil War.
+Maps of enslaved and free African Americans before the Civil War.